Three Easy Ways to Calculate Gift Basket Pricing

-Everything you add in your gorgeous gift, from the basket to the bow, gets a cost attached to it.
-You cannot overlook anything even if it’s something that’s re-purposed.
+Everything you add in your gorgeous gift, from the basket to the bow, represents a cost.
+You cannot overlook anything even if it’s something that’s in the re-purpose category.

 Pricing for profit

 Once I reveal in the online Start Your Own Gift Basket Business class the number of ways available to price gifts, the questions and ideas really begin.
 There’s no one way to determine price.
-Gift baskets are made worldwide and in various locations (at home and in stores, for example), so one method isn’t right for every place.
+Gift baskets are made worldwide and in various locations (at home and in stores, for example).
+Therefore, one method isn’t right for every place.